markusressel/venv-install/README.md

 venv-install <package-name> <command>
 ```

-This will create a new venv for the package-command combo in `~/venvs/` and install the required package inside of it.
-Additionally it creates a simple bash script in `/usr/bin/<command>` to make it easier to call this command lateron.
+This will create a new venv for the package-command combo in `~/.venvs/` and install the
+required package inside of it.
+Additionally it creates a simple bash script
+in `/home/<user>/.local/bin/<command>` to make it easier to call this command later on.

 ## Run a command